-UNICEF has a comparative advantage in working with the relevant government Ministries in ensuring inter-sectoral coordination to address cross cutting priorities that impact on the child.
-The child protection officer (JPO) will work with the program technical leads within child protection section and other programme focal points in strengthening coordinated implementation of the new law.
-This is to ensure each of the sectors that have a stake in promoting the rights and well-being of children are operationalize the provisions of the children's act, thereby strengthening the institutional framework for child protection.
-Overall, the funding of this position will provide much-needed support for the organization's strengthened commitment to the promotion of child rights.
+UNICEF has a comparative advantage in working with the relevant government Ministries in ensuring intersectoral coordination to address cross cutting priorities that impact on the child.
+The child protection officer (JPO) will work with the program technical leads within child protection section and other programme focal points in strengthening coordinated implementation of the new law and promoting awareness of the laws among children and community members.
+This is to ensure each of the sectors that have a stake in promoting the rights and well-being of children operationalize the provisions of the children's act, thereby strengthening the institutional framework for child protection.
+Overall, the JPO position will provide much-needed support for the organization's strengthened commitment to the promotion of child rights.